 The main difference between subscription and licensing is that subscription runs for a fixed term while licensing runs in perpetuity, until one of the parties involved terminates it.
 Licensing offers more stable recurring income; subscription offers greater opportunity for upselling.

 Advertising allows any platform that courts a significant amount of traffic to turn that traffic directly into revenue.
-You have seen it on your favorite blog, media site, and social media platform: The popularity of the medium is valued, and advertisers pay to feature their product somewhere on it (known as display advertising) in order to co-opt a percentage of that site’s user base.
+You have seen it on your favorite blog, media site, and social media platform (think Google, Facebook, and LinkedIn): The popularity of the medium is valued, and advertisers pay to feature their product somewhere on it (known as display advertising) in order to co-opt a percentage of that site’s user base.

 Other types of advertising that fall under the same revenue model include search engine marketing, social media marketing, and mobile advertising.